griffithlab/pVACtools/docs/pvacseq/features.rst

 The user can also specify an option to only keep the top scoring result for each allele-peptide length combination for each variant.

+**Scoring of candidate neoepitopes**

+Filtered neoepitopes are scored and ranked based on the binding affinity, fold change between mutant and wildtype binding affinity, gene expression, RNA and DNA VAF.

 **NetChop and NetMHCstab integration**

 Cleavage position predictions are added with optional processing through NetChop.